A line-art icon of a clay pot sitting on a flat base, decorated with two horizontal wavy lines around its center.

 Weathered Bronze, Stone, and Steel

-Outdoor objects face unique challenges: UV exposure, pollutants, moisture, and winter de-icing salts.
-ICA performs on-site cleaning, condition surveys, patina care, waxing and coating programs, join repairs, and recommendations for maintenance schedules.
-From lakefront installations near the Rock & Roll Hall of Fame to campus sculptures in Oakland (Pittsburgh) and the Arena District (Columbus), we tailor treatments to site conditions and long-term goals.
+Outdoor objects face unique challenges: UV exposure, temperature swings, pollutants, moisture, and winter de-icing salts.
+ICA performs on-site cleaning, condition surveys, patina care, waxing and coating programs,and recommendations for maintenance schedules.
+We frequently provide outdoor sculpture conservation in Cleveland and throughout Ohio, where changing seasons and lakefront conditions accelerate deterioration.

 Process & Documentation